top of page

 • Black hole entropy and information bounds match these ratios.

-Planck units are naturally dimensional projections.
+Planck units naturally are dimensional projections.
 The alignment shows that geometry itself is the foundation of all physical laws.

 The DM’s nested dimensional structure matches exactly to the Coxeter group symmetry sequence B₃ → B₄ → B₅.
 The scaling ratios of DM’s Planck cell counts (~10⁶¹, ~10¹²¹, ~10¹²²) align precisely with the volumetric scaling rules of higher-dimensional Coxeter lattices, providing a direct geometric explanation for particle mass distributions, coherence bands, and cosmic structure.